tentone/go-fileserver/README.md

+### Setup

+- Download and install go on your computer, prepare a configuration file.
+- The configuration file contains all the parameters necessary to run the server.
+- Run the server code.

 ### Usage

 - Data is organized in libraries, each library is stored in a different data folder and has different content.